smartsheet-platform/smartsheet-javascript-sdk/README.md

 ## Example Usage

 To call the API, you must have an access token, which looks something like this example: ll352u9jujauoqz4gstvsae05.
-You can find the access token in the UI at Account > Personal Settings > API Access.
+You can find the access token in the Smartsheet UI at Account > Personal Settings > API Access.

 The following is a brief sample using promises that shows you how to: